 Spanning over 25,000 square feet, this park has plenty to offer guests of all ages and abilities — including two specific areas for children ages 2-5 and 5-12.
 The Splash Pad is a separately contained area with features that spin and rotate, and it’s a great way to cool off on a hot summer day.

-Accessible and Inclusive Playgrounds
+Accessible and Inclusive Playgrounds in Indianapolis

 “Everybody’s Playground” at River Heritage Park